 The European Court has completed its preliminary examination of the case and has communicated it to the British government, asking it to justify how GCHQ's practices and the current system of oversight comply with the right to privacy under Article 8 of the European Convention.
 The court has also given the case a rare priority designation.
-However, they have since delayed the case from going forward until hearings at the UK's Investigatory Powers Tribunal are completed later this year.

 Thanks to the generosity of over 1400 people, we met and exceeded our first fundraising target in just 48 hours and raised £27,279.
 This covered the costs of the first stage of our legal challenge against unlawful government surveillance of our digital communications, and also helped maintain and develop this site.

 The speed with which people sent in donations shows how strongly the public cares about mass surveillance.
 We hope politicians will note the depth of feeling on this issue.

 We're now fundraising for a new target of £40,000 towards the legal costs of the next stage of the case.

 Recent disclosures that the government routinely taps, stores and sifts through our internet data have alarmed experts and internet users alike.
 It is alleged that the government has used the US's PRISM programme to access data on British citizens stored by US internet corporations.
 Through its own TEMPORA programme, the government is alleged to tap into the sub-ocean cables that carry the UK's and the EU's internet activities around the world and stores and sifts through that data, even if it is an email or a call between two British or EU citizens.
 Furthermore, the UK has granted the US National Security Agency unlimited access to this data.